Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 This guide explains how to upgrade your ACA v2.11 app to work with ADF v5.0.
 Do not skip this task, if you want your application to be updated to a most recent version of ADF(v5.0).
 Upgrades of multiple versions of ACA cannot be done in one step only, but should follow the chain of sequential updates.
 Note: the steps described below might involve making changes to your code.
 If you are working with a versioning system then you should commit any changes you are currently working on.
 If you aren't using versioning then be sure to make a backup copy of your project before going ahead with the upgrade.
-You can't run ng update to update Angular applications more than one major version at a time.
+You can't run ng update to update ANGULAR applications more than one major version at a time.

 Library updates:

-Upgrade ACA app built with ADF v4.11 to a one supporting ADF v5.0, you need to upgrade angular version v14.
-You need to upgrade angular versions from v10 to v14 step by step(single major version at a time).
+Upgrade ACA app built with ADF v4.11 to a one supporting ADF v5.0, you need to upgrade ANGULAR version v14.
+You need to upgrade ANGULAR versions from v10 to v14 step by step (single major version at a time).
 In terms to support ADF v5.0 you have to follow the below commands.

 **Upgrade to v11:**

-To update angular version from 10.0 to 11.0 by running the below update commands
+To update ANGULAR version from 10.0 to 11.0 by running the below update commands

     • ng update @angular/core@11 @angular/cli@11 –force